 Seigyoung has executive education experience with leading global firms such as Samsung Electronics Company and Hyundai Motors.
 He also served as the co-director for the CEO franchise program in Korea before joining Thunderbird.

 He is currently the Associate Editor at Journal of International Marketing and European Journal of Marketing.
 He is also on the editorial boards of several journals including Journal of Service Research, International Journal of Advertising, Journal of Business Research, Industrial Marketing Management among others.

 In 2003, Dr. Bitner was awarded the Career Contributions to the Service Discipline Award presented by the American Marketing Association.
 She was also named an IBM Faculty Fellow and received the inaugural ISSIP Fellow Award for Lifetime Achievement in Service Science, from the International Society for Service Innovation Professionals in 2013.
 At ASU, Dr. Bitner has received the W. P. Carey School of Business Graduate Teaching Excellence Award and the award for Outstanding Professor, PhD Programs.
-She serves as a Distinguished Faculty member at Fudan University, Shanghai, China and taught for many years in ASU’s EMBA program in China.
+She served as a Distinguished Faculty member at Fudan University, Shanghai, China and taught for many years in ASU's EMBA program in China.